Professional Development Resources

 Professional Development Grant

 The Graduate School offers the Professional Development Grant to fund department/program and student efforts to offer professional development programming, including activities that support the development of transferable skills relevant to a range of careers, not limited to the traditional tenure-track path.
-Student, departments, and programs may request up to $2,000 from the grant to fund their efforts to provide professional development programming and resources during a calendar year (January-December).
+Students, departments, and programs may request up to $2,000 from the grant to fund their efforts to provide professional development programming and resources during a calendar year (January-December).
 Proposals are solicited once a year in the fall.

 More information, including application instructions and descriptions of past recipients, can be found HERE.

-Proposal Deadline for 2020 Calendar Year: Oct 15, 2019, 5:00 p.m.
+Proposal Deadline each year: Oct 15, 5:00 p.m.
 Eastern

 Responsible Conduct of Research Forums & Training

 Responsible Conduct of Research (RCR) training is a formal requirement for every master’s and PhD student enrolled in The Graduate School.
 The RCR training requirement reflects the expectation that every graduate student will be aware of academic standards and well-qualified to address the growing ethical challenges that arise when teaching or conducting scholarly research.
-All matriculating PhD students at Duke are required to complete 3 to 4 RCR training courses (12 or 18 hours, varies by discipline; specified HERE) in the first four years of their study, including RCR session held at orientation.
+All matriculating PhD students at Duke are required to complete 3 to 4 RCR training courses (12 or 18 hours, varies by discipline; specified HERE) in the first four years of their study, including the RCR session held at orientation.

 RCR forums are held by The Graduate School for all students.
 These are held each fall and spring on a variety of topics; advance registration is required.

-Teaching IDEAS Workshops
+College Teaching Workshops

-Instructional Development for Excellence And Success (IDEAS) is an annual workshop series open to Duke graduate students, postdocs, faculty, and staff.
+College Teaching Workshops are an annual workshop series open to Duke graduate students, postdocs, faculty, and staff.
 Invited speakers in this series will draw upon their experience to address topics relevant to classroom teaching, dealing with students, or faculty life and career paths.